PeggedSoftware/analysis-exercise/README.md

 ### Instructions

-Use these two data sets, and whatever tools you are most comfortable with, to answer the following questions to the best of your ability.
+Clone this repo.
+Use the two data sets, and whatever tools you are most comfortable with, to answer the following questions to the best of your ability.

 1. Data Exploration